neocities/neocities-node/README.md

 ### Use an API Key

 The API key is a more secure way to upload data, since it doesn't store or send your username or password.
 First, Log in normally with a callback for the key option.
-(This then uses the key once it is aquired instead of your username and password.)
+(This then uses the key once it is acquired instead of your username and password.)

 ``` javascript
 var api = new NeoCities('YOURUSERNAME', 'YOURPASSWORD', {key: function(key) {/* store your key here */}})